kspalaiologos/malbolge-lisp/README.md

 ## Arithmetics on numbers

-A few examples of performing arithmetics in MalbolgeLisp are presented below.
-Note: Signed arithmetics aren't supported.
+A few examples of performing arithmetic in MalbolgeLisp are presented below.
+Note: Signed integers aren't supported.
 ```
    % (+ 2 -1)
    ..............|.....